fl0wo/fl0wo.github.io/_posts/2020-09-10-fav-sentences.markdown

 > Mi contraddico facilmente ma lo faccio cosi in fretta che questo fa di me una persona coerente.

 I contradict myself easily, but I do it so quickly that it makes me a consistent person.

+# Number 8
+> We're given the ability to dream for a reason.

+The fact you dream something, you have a vision, a goal, a purpose, a reason to push forward, it only means one thing, you are able to obtain that goal.
+There's no way you can dream something you can't obtain.